Make room on credit cards to add options in an emergency

 “It’s not a bad time to call a lender and see if they can reduce your rate right now,” Welker says.

-Be sure you understand the terms of any agreement and get them in writing, including how long the benefit will last and any trade-offs, like having a lower credit limit.
+Be sure that you understand the terms of any agreement and get them in writing, including how long the benefit will last and any trade-offs, like having a lower credit limit.

-— Direct freed-up cash toward debt: With restaurants closed, travel a no-go and fewer events to buy new clothes for, you might have actually saved money throughout lockdown.
+• Direct freed-up cash toward debt: With restaurants closed, travel a no-go and fewer events to buy new clothes for, you might have actually saved money throughout lockdown.
 Use that money to boost your debt payoff.
-And if you have federal student loans, which are on pause through September thanks to the coronavirus relief bill, consider putting what you would have paid on those loans toward credit card debt, which likely has a higher interest rate.
+And if you have federal student loans, which are on pause through September thanks to the federal coronavirus relief bill, consider putting what you would have paid on those loans toward credit card debt, which likely has a higher interest rate.

-— Try your luck with a 0% APR card: For those with good credit, balance transfer credit cards with 0% APR introductory periods are a go-to for making debt more affordable.
+• Try your luck with a 0% APR card: For those with good credit, balance transfer credit cards with 0% APR introductory periods are a go-to for making debt more affordable.
 Creditors aren’t handing these out as generously as before, but they’re still on the market.
-If you qualify, these cards can make your debt payoff faster and cheaper, because for a time your entire payment goes to your balance, not interest.
+If you qualify, these cards can make your debt payoff faster and cheaper because, for a time, your entire payment goes to your balance, not interest.

 In addition to these tactics, try to find a debt payoff method that works for you and stick to it over the long haul.
 Take the debt snowball method, for example: You direct your cash toward your smallest debt first, maintaining minimum payments on the others.
 When the first debt is paid, focus your payoff efforts on the next-biggest debt.
 Picking off the smallest balances first can give you some quick wins that will help see you through your debt payoff journey.

 This column was provided to The Associated Press by the personal finance website NerdWallet.
 Sean Pyles is a writer at NerdWallet.
 Email: spyles@nerdwallet.com.
-Twitter: @SeanLoranPyles.